 Stupid Evil: Many of the Delightful Children's plots fall into this trope, either due to their own incompetence or the fact that they grossly underestimate the KND's intelligence.
 "Operation: F.L.A.V.O.R." and "Operation: U.N.D.E.R.C.O.V.E.R." are two of the best examples.

 Swiss Cheese Security: Sector V's Treehouse, unfortunately.
-(Ironically, Numbuh One designed the security system for it, and received a reward from the Moonbase for it, because of how good it supposedly was.)
+(Ironically, Numbuh One designed the security system for it, and received an award from the Moonbase for it, because of how good it supposedly was.)

 Take That: This whole show is a massive Take That towards adulthood.
 Ironically, this show was made by adults.